 The stimulated emission stimulates more emission, so there is a rapid, exponential growth of photons in the dopedfiber.
 Gains of >40 dB (10,000X) are possible with power outputs >+20 dBm (100 mW).

-have been Erbium-Doped Fiber Amplifiers (EDFAs) operating in the
+Erbium-Doped Fiber Amplifiers (EDFAs) operating in the 1550 nm range.

-1550 nm range.
-Since most systems still work at 1310 nm, considerable
+Since most systems still work at 1310 nm, considerable research has been

-research has been done to find materials that would work in this
+done to find materials that would work in this range.
+Praseodymium-doped

 The basic structure of an EDFA is very simple.
 The amplifier itself emits light energy in a signal wavelength (usually about 1540nm) using energy supplied to it by photons in a pump wavelength (usually 980nm) when stimulated by incoming photons in the signal - the signal which needs amplification.
 Just like in a laser, the emitted photons then stimulate other emissions, so there is an exponential growth of photons.
 Supporting the amplifier is a pump laser, which supplies the amplifier's energy, a coupler, which combines the pump laser beams and the signal laser beam and puts them on a single fiber, and an optical filter, which removes the remaining traces of the pump beam so that it doesn't interfere with reception of the signal.

-that make it an excellent choice for an optical amplifier.
-Remember
+an excellent choice for an optical amplifier.
+Remember that there are

-in a band where high-quality amplifiers are most needed.
+to amplify signals in a band where high-quality amplifiers are most

 Erbium's quantum levels also allow it to be excited by a signal at either 800nm or 980nm, both of which silica-based fiber can carry without great losses, but aren't in the middle of the signal wavelengths.
 Those bands are also far enough away from the signal bands that it is easy to keep the pump beam and the signal beam separated.